 You may blame the genetics of your teeth for being crooked or misaligned.
 If the dental retainer is not used after orthodontics, genetics may replay its full role.
 Along with the teeth returning to it’s previous position.
 Ignoring the retainer can result in the recurrence of the disorder, which may lead to additional treatment.
 The teeth change years after the removal of orthodontic brackets, but the rate of this change depends on the retainer use and care.
 Here are some reasons to use the retainer after orthodontics.

 Why should we use plaque?

-As mentioned, using a plaque may be a little annoying, but it is essential to maintaining your beautiful smile.
+As mentioned, using a plaque may be annoying, but it is essential for maintaining your beautiful smile.
 After a long and difficult period of orthodontics, if you use both fixed and invisible types, you need to use plaques to stabilize the results of your treatment.
 If there is no plaque on your teeth, your teeth may return to their original position, resulting in the loss of time and cost of orthodontic treatment.

 The human body has certain characteristics and is constantly changing and evolving.
 The mouth also has amazing features.
 According to a leading orthodontist, your teeth have internal memory.
 In fact, by changing the position of the teeth for about a year, you can not guarantee that the return to the previous state will not occur.
 Plaques are used to ensure that the teeth are properly positioned and do not come back.

 The duration of plaque use depends on the opinion of your orthodontist.
 But plaque usually takes about 3 to 6 months after orthodontic treatment.
 During this period, you should usually use the license plate for at least 22 hours a day.
 This will continue until your leading orthodontist allows you to use the plaque only at night.
 Up to 1 year after this, in most cases patients would only wear them at night.